SDWebImage/SDWebImageSVGCoder/README.md

 However, due to the lack support of that third party library, which contains massive issues without community's help, no clarity of version release, makes a pain for us to maintain.
 So, We decide to deprecate SVGKit support and move it into another repo: [SDWebImageSVGKitPlugin](https://github.com/SDWebImage/SDWebImageSVGKitPlugin).

-User who use SVGKit or have to support iOS 8+ can still use that SVGKit plugin instead, you can also mix these two SVG coder at the same time.
-But since Apple already provide a built-in framework support.
-We prefer to use that as well, which can reduce complicated dependency, code size, and get polished from Apple's system upgrade.
+User who use SVGKit or have to support iOS 8+(macOS 10.10+) can still use that SDWebImageSVGKitPlugin instead.
+You can also mix these two SVG coders at the same time.
+But since Apple already provide a built-in framework support, we prefer to use that instead, which can reduce complicated dependency, code size, and get polished from Apple's system upgrade.

 ## Example